matomatical/reMarkable-kaitai/README.md

   online IDE.
 Thanks,  for helping me feel like a hacker!
 * Thanks to [reMarkable AS](https://remarkable.com/) for your awesome tablet.
-  It is a technology that has an unquestionably positive impact on my life (and in case anyone hasn't noticed, that's saying something).
+  It is a technology that has an unquestionably positive impact on my life (and in case anyone hasn't noticed, that's saying something for a technology these days).

 In case it's not clear, this repository is not affiliated with reMarkable AS.